 - 1. Mentioned in Article 76 of the Constitution of India. - 2.
 Titled as the highest law officer in the country. - 3.
-Attorney General of India is appointed by the President. - 4.
+Appointed by the President. - 4.
 An AGI is one who is qualified to be appointed a judge of the Supreme Court. - 5.
 The term is not fixed and he holds office during the pleasure of the President. - 6.
 In the performance of his official duties, the Attorney General has the right of audience in all courts in the territory of India.
 Further, he has the right to speak and to take part in the proceedings of both the Houses of Parliament or their joint sitting and any committee of the Parliament of which he may be named a member, but without a right to vote.
 He enjoys all the privileges and immunities that are available to a Member of Parliament. - 7.
 NOTE- In addition to the AG, there are other law officers of the Government of India.
-They are the solicitor general of India and additional solicitor general of India.
-They assist the AG in the fulfillment of his official responsibilities.
+They are the solicitor general of India and the additional solicitor general of India.
+They assist the AG in the fulfilment of his official responsibilities.
 It should be noted here that only the office of the AG is created by the Constitution.
-In other words, Article 76 does not mention about the solicitor general and additional solicitor general. - 8.
-The first and the longest serving AGI of India was Motilal Chimanlal Setalvad. - 9.
-The 15th and current Attorney General is K. K. Venugopal.
+In other words, Article 76 does not mention the solicitor general and additional solicitor general. - 8.
+The first and the longest serving AGI of India was Motilal Chimanlal Setalvad.